reposense/RepoSense/docs/ug/usingReports.md

 ## Viewing the report

-As the report consist of web pages, it can be viewed using a Web Browser.
+As a report consists of web pages, it can be viewed using a Web Browser.
 Here are the ways to view the report in different situations.

 * **Situation 1: The report has been hosted on a website**
   * Simply go to the URL of the report ([example](https://nus-cs2113-ay1920s2.github.io/tp-dashboard)) in your browser .